HamadMulti/taskHorizon/backend/README.md

 - **Dockerized Deployment**: Using **NGINX** as a reverse proxy

 ## Learn More

 - If you want to learn more about the **Frontend**, click [here](https://github.com/HamadMulti/taskHorizon/blob/main/frontend/README.md).

 ## License

 This project is licensed under the MIT License.
+Feel free to use and modify it!